mpi-ncs/openoptics/docs/quickstart.rst

    bash init.sh

 Make sure to set ``use_webserver`` to true when creating your ``BaseNetwork`` object.
-In your web browser, visit http://0.0.0.0:8001 to view the dashboard.
+In your web browser, visit http://localhost:8001 to view the dashboard.
 The dashboard displays the network topology, along with realtime graphs of network performance served via WebSockets.

-Note: If you're running OpenOptics at a remote machine, make sure to enable port forwarding by passing ``-L8001:0.0.0.0:8001`` to ssh.
+Note: If you're running OpenOptics at a remote machine, make sure to enable port forwarding by passing ``-L localhost:8001:localhost:8001`` to ssh.